sherif102/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

     The first argument is the movie ID
     You must use the Star wars API with the endpoint https://swapi-api.alx-tools.com/api/films/:id You must use the module request

+**4-starwars_count.js** - Write a script that prints the number of movies where the character “Wedge Antilles” is present.

+    The first argument is the API URL of the Star wars API: https://swapi-api.alx-tools.com/api/films/ Wedge Antilles is character ID 18 - your script must use this ID for filtering the result of the API You must use the module request